bulletmark/edir/README.md

 ```
 usage: edir [-h] [-a] [-A] [-r] [-R] [-q] [-c] [-Q] [-G] [-g] [-d] [-t] [-T]
-            [-F | -D] [-L] [--suffix SUFFIX]
+            [-F | -D] [-L] [-N] [-I] [-S] [-E] [--suffix SUFFIX]
             [args ...]

 Program to rename, remove, or copy files and directories using your editor.
 Will use git to action the rename and remove if run within a git repository.

 positional arguments:
   args                file|dir, or "-" for stdin

-optional arguments:
+options:
   -h, --help          show this help message and exit
   -a, --all           include all (including hidden) files
   -A, --no-all        negate the -a/--all/ option
   -r, --recurse       recursively remove any files and directories in removed
                       directories
   -R, --no-recurse    negate the -r/--recurse/ option
   -q, --quiet         do not print rename/remove/copy actions
   -c, --no-color      do not color rename/remove/copy messages
   -Q, --no-quiet      negate the -q/--quiet/ option
   -G, --no-git        do not use git if invoked within a git repository
   -g, --git           negate the --no-git option and DO use automatic git
   -d, --dirnames      edit given directory names directly, not their contents
   -t, --trash         use trash-put (from trash-cli) to do deletions
   -T, --no-trash      negate the -t/--trash/ option
   -F, --files         only show/edit files
   -D, --dirs          only show/edit directories
   -L, --nolinks       ignore all symlinks
+  -N, --sort-name     sort paths in file by name, alphabetically
+  -I, --sort-time     sort paths in file by time, oldest first
+  -S, --sort-size     sort paths in file by size, smallest first
+  -E, --sort-reverse  sort paths (by name/time/size) in reverse
   --suffix SUFFIX     specify suffix for editor file, default=".sh"

 Note you can set default starting arguments in ~/.config/edir-flags.conf.
 The
 negation options (i.e. the --no-* options and their shortforms) allow you to